paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 A prior section 305, act Aug.
 4, 1949, ch.
 393, 63 Stat.
 518, provided for voluntary retirement after twenty years’ service, with retired pay of grade with which retired, prior to repeal by act May 29, 1954, ch.
 249, § 20(o), 68 Stat.
 167, and by Pub.
 L. 88–130, § 1(10)(A), Sept.
 24, 1963, 77 Stat.
 177.

 #### Amendments
+2025—Pub.
+L. 119–60, § 7201(b), renumbered [section 305 of this title](./chapter-003-composition-and-organization.md#section-305) as this section, resulting in no change.

+Subsec. (a)(1).
+Pub.
+L. 119–60, § 7201(e)(3)(A), substituted “shall” for “may” in introductory provisions.

+Subsec. (a)(1)(A)(ii).
+Pub.
+L. 119–60, § 7201(e)(3)(B), which directed substitution of “oversee personnel management, workforce, and dependent support, training, and related matters” for “be the chief of staff of the Coast Guard”, was executed by making the substitution for “be the Chief of Staff of the Coast Guard”, to reflect the probable intent of Congress.

 2021—Subsec. (a)(4).
 Pub.
 L. 116–283 added par.
 (4).

 2018—Pub.
 L. 115–282, § 104(b), renumbered [section 50 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section50&num=0&edition=prelim) as this section.